 During the weeks of April 12th and April 19th, Opening Doors Marin, in partnership with the County of Marin, hosted a series of ten community information sessions about a possible “Homekey 2.0”.
 The goal of these sessions was to provide an overview of Homekey 1.0, describe what Homekey 2.0 might look like, and solicit community feedback about both the process and possible projects.

 Recordings of all sessions are available here.

-All sessions were open to the public and will present the same information.
+All sessions were open to the public and presented the same information.
 Presenters will answer questions and gather input on community needs.
-The sessions will not discuss specific potential HomeKey sites, but rather general criteria for what would make a feasible site.
+The sessions did not discuss specific potential HomeKey sites, but rather general criteria for what would make a feasible site.
 If you have a potential site in mind, please feel free to share that information with Opening Doors at email@example.com.